onedesign/oneshipstation/README.md

 ## ShipStation Configuration

+### Order Statuses

+When ShipStation marks an order as shipped it calls back to Craft to update the order.
+This plugin assumes that there is an order status defined in Craft Commerce with the handle "shipped".

 ### Authentication

 Once you have configured your Craft application's OneShipStation, you will need to complete the process by configuring your [ShipStation "Custom Store" integration](https://help.shipstation.com/hc/en-us/articles/205928478-ShipStation-Custom-Store-Development-Guide#3a).